sencha/code-guidelines/Maintainable_JavaScript.md

     // good
     function foo() {
-        //where logger() only outputs statements in development MyApp.util.logger('inside the foo() method');
+        // where logger() only outputs statements in development MyApp.util.logger('inside the foo() method');
         return true;
     }